 Online Backup 101: How To Find The RIGHT Backup Solution

-About 90% of all newly produced information is stored on magnetic data – which a huge percentage of is comprised with hard disks.
+About 90% of all newly produced information is stored on magnetic data – which a huge percentage of is comprised of hard disks.

 No surprises here.